Contract Labor Leave Encashment: Should We Pay Leave with Wages Monthly?

 AJAY MOROLIA

-There is no provision of leave under CLA because CLA defines employment of short tenure.
-If we are employing anyone under CLA for a long duration, they are entitled to leave as per the Standing Orders, Shops and Commercial Act, or Factories Act, as applicable.
+There is no provision for leave under the CLA because the CLA defines employment of short tenure.
+If we are employing anyone under the CLA for a long duration, they are entitled to leave as per the Standing Orders, Shops and Commercial Act, or Factories Act, as applicable.

 Regards,